graiola/wolf_ylo2_interface/ylo2_moteus/infos_to_share.md

     controller.start()

-            this controller starts the 12 motors
+            Is this function acting as a guard ?
+I failed to decrypt the function (too hard for my knowledge)

     controller.all_running()

-            this function checks that all 12 motors are ok
+            this function checks that the 4 PCAN_PCIBUS are always opened, I think (lol)

+Well, I do my best to make a gateway, learning the existing libraries, with my actual c++ knowledge.
+I don't anderstand anything about pointers, ~, and memory leaks, sorry.  (if only i could code python, lol)

+Impatient to read U Gennaro